logan169/okcoin-btc-ltc-scraper/README.md

 # okcoin btc/ltc scraper
 ## Cryptocurrencies scraper

-This repo contains an app design to connect trought okcoin API every x times and get btc/ltc value.
+This repo contains an app design to connect through okcoin API every x times and get btc/ltc value.
 It stock data in a sqlite database in db folder.
 You could then use any sql software to read db and export it in csv format.

+Here is an example of data scrapped with this script: db file	       timestamp  value   ask Vol  bids Vol okcoin_btc_usd 1494954839 1646.94 50.717   86.199

+###Disclaimer
-It was initialy designed to run continuously on a raspberry pi (rpi).
-Be aware that if you choose to do he same, this script is intensive in write/read cycles and may corrupt your rpi sdd card.
-For this reason, it is better to run it on an USB key connected to your rpi.
+This script was initialy designed to run continuously on a raspberry pi (rpi).
+Be aware that if you choose to do the same, this script is intensive in write/read cycles and may corrupt your rpi sdd card after a while.
+For this reason, I advice to run it on an USB key connected to your rpi.
+I can't be held responsable in any case for any damages that could occurs to your system or hardwayre running this script.

 #### Dependancies
 - Python 3